Guidance

 Process for pausing an inspection

-42. Pausing an inspection will usually not be appropriate where we are concerned that children and young people may be at risk of harm, or where there is regulatory or enforcement action against a provider.
-The safety and well-being of children and learners are our first priority.
-In these circumstances, we would not normally pause the inspection, but may take other steps, such as continuing the inspection but extending over additional time, or taking a short break.
+42. Pausing an inspection will usually not be appropriate where we are concerned that children, young people and learners may be at risk of harm, or where there is regulatory or enforcement action against a provider.
+Their safety and well-being are our first priority.
+In these circumstances, we would not normally pause the inspection, but may take other steps, such as continuing the inspection but extending it over additional time or taking a short break.

-43. The lead inspector will usually initiate any pause.
-Any provider may request a pause either from the lead inspector or the contact at Ofsted they will be given at notification.
+43. Any pause will usually be initiated by the lead inspector.
+Any provider may request a pause, either from the lead inspector or the contact at Ofsted they will be given at notification.
 Open, honest and professional discussion sits at the heart of the decision-making process.

-44. If an inspector considers that an inspection may need to be paused, the lead inspector should use the relevant quality assurance support for that type of inspection – contacting a senior inspector (including through the regional duty desk) or RIM/SO or quality assurance manager as appropriate (see table in annex).
+44. If an inspector considers that an inspection may need to be paused, the lead inspector should use the relevant quality assurance support for that type of inspection – contacting a senior inspector (including through the duty desk) or RIM/SO or quality assurance manager as appropriate (see table in annex) and their regional director.

-45. The lead inspector will set out to the senior inspector the reason for the proposed pause, and state whether a pause is necessary or other alternatives may be appropriate.
+45. The lead inspector will set out to the senior inspector or SO via the duty desk the reason for the proposed pause, and state whether a pause is necessary or other alternatives may be appropriate.
 These may include having a senior inspector take a remote, desktop review of the electronic evidence, or deploying a senior inspector to quality-assure the inspection.

 46. The senior inspector will check that appropriate steps have been taken if inspectors are concerned about the health or well-being of senior staff.